emaj9/computing-workshop/cw-website/pages/research-notes.md

 ### A Culturally Relevant Pedagogical Approach to Computer Science Education to Increase Participation of Underrepresented Populations
 Timothy Yuen and others - 2016

-1a.
+1. Orientation
+    a.
 What does CP look like in computer science?
 How is it different or the same from cultural relevant pedagogy?
     b.
 I should try and get a clearer understand of critical ped and culturally relevant ped in cs. also an idea as to how they collect their data, what do they use to illustrate their point.
     c. skim the intro, read the background, look at the data and results.

-2a.
+2. Summary
+    a.
 The paper identifies the issue of underrepresentation of minorities in CS and offers 5 strategies to encourage minoirities in CS based on culturally relevant pedagogy.
     b. the conversation is the lack of diversity in cs and how to improve it.
     c. cs educators, researchers, people lookig to make cs more diverse

+3. Assessment
-3a. evidence is based on education theorists like vygotsky, freire, ladson-billings. there is no real evidence outside of the theories about education - no talking to professors, students, teachers, so on.
+    a. evidence is based on education theorists like vygotsky, freire, ladson-billings. there is no real evidence outside of the theories about education - no talking to professors, students, teachers, so on.
     b. the article is credible in that it cites all these theorists and other papers which is great. but its incredible to me in taht it's a lot of rhetoric. furthermore the ideas are great - sure have mentors that are the culture as the students and have all these great teachers - but the how is missing
     c. the points of view of theorists are included, as well as the of census and statistics. missing is the point of view of students and teachers. what do they think? do they implement these kinds of things? what are the challenges they face in implementing crp?

-4a.
+4. Use
+    a.
 I'm biased against too theory heavy research about how practionners "should" be doing their job from people who don't practice.
 Also I am sensitive to social inequalities, but as a white man I don't experience them and that certainly limits my understanding.
 I still find this topic very important tho.
     b. implications for me: really have to think carefully and emphasize students' prior knowledge in building lessons and curriculum, as well as incorporate socio-political elements. implications for larger community: pushing towards inclusion in cs and ways to do it (if abstractly).
-4c. this paper helped me understand the difference between crp and cp and clear strategies to implement crp in cs. yay!
+    c. this paper helped me understand the difference between crp and cp and clear strategies to implement crp in cs. yay!

 Notes: